Best PC Case 2023 – top picks for airflow, watercooling, fans and more

 Some may consider this to be a “budget” full-tower but don’t let that fool you, this is one classy chassis.
 Any type of build looks amazing behind the huge uninterrupted tempered glass panel.
 Water cooling isn’t a must but the main features go a long way to support a custom loop setup.
 Furthermore, there is a vast amount of drive options at hand here, with 11 places to mount a 2.5″ SSD and 12 spots for a 3.5″ drive.

-As there is plenty of radiator and fan support options, the Phanteks Enthoo 719 comes with a fan hub.
+As there are plenty of radiator and fan support options, the Phanteks Enthoo 719 comes with a fan hub.
 A simple feature to include but it is much appreciated when you need to tidy up the cables in this build.
 Looks great and performs even better, a superb full-tower PC case.

 Check out our full review of the Phanteks Enthoo 719 here.

-Best mini ITX PC case
+Best MicroATX PC case

 Type